 The droplets are introduced into the cryogen via a nozzle made of copper and sealed to the glove box.
 The geometry of the plastic pipe between the water reservoir and the nozzle needs to be carefully adjusted to reduce droplet condensation on the pipe wall.
 Even though this condensation effect can be reduced, it is not possible to completely prevent it.
 This can result in big size droplets falling into the cryogen and that needs to be prevented at all cost.
-Small droplets forming on the pipes wall are usually transported by the gas flow and build up on the nozzle orifice.
+Small droplets forming on the outer walls of the pipes are usually transported by the gas flow and build-up on the nozzle orifice.
 It is then possible to manually absorb them using a cotton bud, a task requiring peculiar attention, care and dexterity.

 It is important to note that the cooling efficiency will not only depend on the thermophysical properties of the cryogen, but also on the sample dynamics within the cryoliquid.
-The cooling rate will be enhanced if the samples continue plunging after being introduced in the cryogen rather than if it quickly comes to rest (forced convection) (citation).
+The cooling rate will be enhanced if the samples continue sinking after being introduced into the cryogen rather than if it quickly comes to rest (forced convection) (citation).
 The density difference between HGW (0.94 g\cm3) and liquid ethane (0.544 g\cm3 at 184.5 K) result in the particles slowly sinking at the bottom of the reaction vessel.
 (We haven’t been able to measure the flow rate coming out of the nozzle)

-We usually introduce the water for 20 minutes and in two steps of 10 minutes each.
-Before starting, we disconnect the water reservoir (6) from the pipe linked to the nozzle and adjust the height level of the dewar (1 + 2) to put the nozzle close to 2 cm to the ethane level.
-We then setup the nitrogen flow at 0.5 bar before turning the compressor on.
+Typically, the water is introduced for 20 minutes and in two steps of 10 minutes each.
+Before starting, the water reservoir (6) is disconnected from the pipe linked to the nozzle and the height level of the dewar (1 + 2) adjusted to place the nozzle close to 2 cm to the ethane level.
+The nitrogen flow is then set up at 0.5 bar before turning the compressor on.
 After a visual inspection of the flow quality coming out from the water reservoir (fine mist), the water reservoir is connected to the nozzle and the timer is started.
 After the first introduction step (10 min), we can control the ethane level and adjust the nozzle level accordingly.
 If the ethane temperature is above 130 K, we can also refill the primary cryogen dewar (1) with liquid nitrogen.